ME-64/Sortify/README.md

 **Selection Page**
 - [X] Center 1,2,3 stages on mobile ("select songs goes to two lines currently")
 - [X] Increase padding on scrollable list to make it easier to circumnavigate
-- [ ] Make the song names "..." change with the width of the container
+- [X] Make the song names "..." change with the width of the container
 - [X] Add the real user image where applicable to the leftside of title bar.
 - [ ] Add a description of the limitations on min and max songs
 - [ ] Give them the option to include / exclude their library
+- [ ] Sort the playlists owned by the current user first
 - [ ] *Tweaks Section*
   - [ ] Give them the option to sprinkle in additional songs we think they might like
   - [ ] Change various attributes of the sort (?)
 Min/Max Playlist size